recski/brise-plandok/brise_plandok/data_split/documentation.md

 ## Generate attributes with rule-based system

-We want to prefill attributes suggested by our rule-based system to ease the work of the annotators.
+We want to pre-fill attributes suggested by our rule-based system to ease the work of the annotators.

 ```
 ./scripts/gen_attributes.sh 7181 7272 7408 7443 7531 7545 7702 7774 7799 8159